-SCDHHS uses a Quality Improvement Organization (QIO), an additional contracted entity, quality assurance staff, and other agency staff to continuously evaluate the operating agency's (SCDDSN) quality management processes to ensure compliance.
+SCDHHS uses a Quality Improvement Organization (QIO), quality assurance staff, and other agency staff to continuously evaluate the operating agency's (SCDDSN) quality management processes to ensure compliance.
 The QIO conducts validation reviews of a representative sample of initial level of care determinations performed by the operating agency (SCDDSN) and all adverse level of care determinations for all waivers operated by SCDDSN.
-The additional contracted entity provides specific quality management tasks like provider agency operational audits.
 SCDHHS Quality Assurance (QA) staff review all critical incident reports, ANE reports, results of QIO provider reviews, and receive licensing/certification reviews upon completion and any received participant complaints.
-SCDHHS QA staff conduct periodic quality assurance reviews that focus on the CMS quality assurance indicators, performance measures, financial expenditures, and appropriateness of services based on assessed needs.
-In addition, SCDHHS QA staff perform look-behind reviews of the SCDDSN QIO reports to ensure appropriateness of findings and the return of Federal Financial Participation (FFP) as warranted.
+SCDHHS QA staff conduct periodic quality assurance reviews that focus on the CMS quality assurance indicators, performance measures, and appropriateness of services based on assessed needs.
 SCDHHS QA staff also utilize other systems such as Medicaid Management Information Systems (MMIS) and Truven Analytics Healthcare to monitor quality and compliance with waiver standards.
-SCDHHS also utilizes its Division of Program Integrity, who works cooperatively with QA and Waiver staff, to investigate complaints and allegations of suspected abuse or fraud that may impact the system.
-Program Integrity also maintains a good working relationship with the Medicaid Fraud Control Unit at the Attorney General's office to investigate suspected fraud or initiate criminal investigations.
+SCDHHS also utilizes its Division of Program Integrity, who works cooperatively with QA and Waiver staff, to investigate compliance of quality and suspected abuse or fraud that may impact the system.
 To ensure compliance of quality and general operating effectiveness, SCDHHS will conduct a review of the Operating Agency (SCDDSN).

 SCDDSN contracts with an independent Quality Improvement Organization (QIO) to conduct assessments of service providers by making on-site visits as a part of its quality assurance process.
-This includes on-site visits to Day (non-residential) settings and residential settings.
-During these visits, records are reviewed, participants and staff are interviewed, and observations made to ensure that services are being implemented as planned and based on the participant's need, and that they comply with contract and/or funding requirements and best practices.
-SCDDSN plans to incorporate elements of the two assessment tools (Day and Residential) used in the independent site visits into their provider assessment so that the new HCBS requirements are captured as part of this regular review process by the QIO.
+During these visits, records are reviewed, participants and staff are interviewed, and observations made to ensure that services are being implemented as planned and based on the participant's need, that the participant/family still wants and needs them, and that they comply with contract and/or funding requirements and best practices.
 SCDDSN monitors the results of the QIO's reports as they are completed to monitor overall compliance with quality assurance measures and to ensure appropriate remediation.
 Any deficiencies found with the provider's compliance will require a written Plan of Correction that addresses the deficiency both individually and systemically.
-This includes any deficiencies related to the new HCBS standards.
 A follow-up review will be conducted approximately 6 to 8 months after the original review to ensure successful remediation and implementation of the plan of correction.
 SCDHHS reviews the submitted results of DDSN QIO quality assurance review activities throughout the year.

 SCDDSN also utilizes the independent QIO to complete annual Licensing Inspections for all Day Programs and certain residential settings (CTH Is, CTH IIs, and SLP IIs) contracted for operation by the agency.
 Any Community Residential Care Facilities (CRCF's) are reviewed for licensing inspections by the South Carolina Department of Health and Environmental Control (SCDHEC).
-Many of the current licensing standards for SCDDSN include the HCBS settings requirements.
-Other HCBS requirements for settings will be included in the quality assurance process as noted above.

-It is through the SCDHHS QA process, SCDDSN service provider assessment process and the annual licensing inspection process that day and residential settings' ongoing compliance with HCBS standards will be monitored.
+It is through the SCDHHS QA process, SCDDSN service provider assessment process and the annual licensing inspection process that settings' ongoing compliance with HCBS standards for the ID/RD, CS, HASCI and PDD waivers will be monitored.